aerotron1/TastyTV-M2/README.md

 - Update README file and improve code quality.
 - Edit lets edit the text in the button.
 - Fixed the Add Movie button now renders correctly when the state changes.
 Debugged the input release date renders user input.
-- Fixed Add Movie button does noq render correctly when the state changes.
+- Fixed Add Movie button does not render correctly when the state changes.
 It does include release date.
 Debugged the input release date issue due to undefined.
+- Console.log() displayed invalid DOM property 'class' needs to be 'className'.
+Checked Index.html and other files where class had to be replaced with className.

 2. What are you going to work on next